Code-Institute-Submissions/FEEKO-msp2/README.md

 # FEEKO-msp2
-# Milestone-Project-1

 ## Project Purpose
 A website that displays content and upcoming shows for an upcoming singer and songwriter to reach out to their audience.
-The website also allows users to buy tickets for shows.
+The website also allows users to view the locations of concerts with google maps api.
 It will increase the artist sales, streams and opportunity to get signed or have endorsements from companies.

 ## UX design
 ![Image of demo](Documentation/responsive.png)